-- that the appeal falls into the categories set out in regulations 17 and 18 above - 32.
+- that the academic appeal is based on evidence that relates to extenuating circumstances that could have been reported to the University at the time they occurred, but were not, and the student is unable to provide a valid reason for not having provided the evidence at the time - that the appeal falls into the categories set out in regulations 17- 20 above - 32.
 If the appeal is upheld in full or in part, the responsible OSCAR Case Manager will direct the body or person that took the original decision to amend it in the light of the evidence provided and within 10 University working days of notification.
 If the decision to be amended is that of a Board of Examiners relating to an award, the amended decision will be reported to the Senate Progression and Conferment Executive (SPACE).
 Depending on the nature of the decision to be amended, SPACE may take action directly.
 Decisions relating to postgraduate research students will be referred to the relevant Committee.
 In the interests of fairness to the student, to expedite matters it may be necessary to take Chair's action. - 33.
 The responsible OSCAR Case Manager informs the student of the outcome within five University working days of the decision being made.
 The student is informed of their right to request a review of the decision to dismiss their appeal.
 If the student has no grounds upon which to make a Stage two appeal they may request a Completion of Procedures letter.